KireinaHoro/jsteward.moe/content/GSoC 2018/weekly-report-0430.md

 ## Preface

-According to the schedule planned in the proposal, this week was about getting familiar with Lineage OS building process and installing it on the development device.
+According to the schedule in the proposal, this week was about getting familiar with Lineage OS building process and installing it on the development device.
 This blog post summarizes the work I've done and the problems I ran into (and successfully fixed) in the process, and makes a brief plan about what will be done in the following week.

 ## Work done this week